 It’s also important to note that there isn’t a single thing we ourselves do to place ourselves into either column.
 It’s entirely because of the action (disobedience) of one man (Adam), apart from anything we do ourselves, that all humanity exists within Column A, and thus also (or “so likewise”) it’s entirely because of the action (obedience) of one other man (Christ), also apart from anything we do ourselves, that all humanity will also eventually exist within Column B (“for even as… thus also…”).

 Yes, there are things we can do — both sin and believe — that affect us within those columns, but neither of those actions place us into (or remove us from) either column.
-Instead, those actions take place because of the fact that we all experience both columns.
+Instead, those actions take place because of the fact that we all experience both columns (albeit at different times in our lives).
 We aren’t ultimately condemned because we ourselves sin.
-Instead, we sin because we’ve already been placed in Column A, meaning we’ve already been condemned by the action of Adam (because Adam sinned he became mortal and passed that mortality on to all of his descendants, and so we ourselves now also sin because we’ve been made mortal; see Romans 5:12), although our sins do bring judgement (which is not the same thing as condemnation).
+Instead, we sin because we’ve already been placed in Column A, meaning we’ve already been condemned by the action of Adam (because Adam sinned he became mortal and passed that mortality on to all of his descendants, and so we ourselves now also sin because we’ve been made mortal, as Romans 5:12 tells us).
 Likewise, the salvation that belief brings doesn’t place us in Column B, but is, in fact, a whole other sort (or stage) of salvation from the salvation Christ won for us through His death for our sins, and His subsequent entombment and resurrection on the third day.
-Belief brings a special (“especially”) salvation, one that brings us to our experience of salvation sooner than everyone else, but the ultimate salvation of Column B is still given to all entirely apart from our belief or anything else we ourselves do (please read this if you aren’t familiar with the different types and stages of salvation).
+Belief brings a special (“especially”) salvation, one that brings us to our understanding and experience of salvation sooner than everyone else, but the ultimate salvation of Column B is still given to all, and entirely apart from our belief or anything else we ourselves do (please read this if you aren’t familiar with the different types and stages of salvation).

 So, with all that in mind, please re-read the above chart carefully, and it should become clear that both our condemnation and our ultimate salvation are entirely because of what the first Adam and the last Adam did, and not because of anything we ourselves do (even though we can experience a “special” salvation now if we believe the above Good News of everyone’s eventual salvation).